Applying to university in 2023 | A parent’s timelineby Judith Charlton

 And while they’re doing their research, make sure they explore what a university is like, its facilities and accommodation, as well as the student experience.

-Teachers, family and friends might be able to offer further advice, so encourage your son or daughter to make the most of this.
+Teachers, family and friends might be able to offer further advice, so encourage your child to make the most of this.
 They can also reach out to current university students via the Unibuddy platform to really find out what a particular university is like.

 Get them to research university rankings and accolades – they’re a valuable indicator of an institution’s strengths.
 And, by exploring in-degree opportunities, such as work placements and study abroad programmes, they’ll see how they’ll be supported to prepare for the world of work.

-There are over 160 higher education institutions to choose from in the UK, so helping your son or daughter develop a clear picture of the degree they want to study, as well as the university they want to attend, is vital for the next step.
+There are over 160 higher education institutions to choose from in the UK, so helping your child develop a clear picture of the degree they want to study, as well as the university they want to attend, is vital for the next step.

 Step 2: planning a visit

-Help your son or daughter shortlist the universities they’re interested in and plan some visits, either virtually or in person.
+Help your child shortlist the universities they’re interested in and plan some visits, either virtually or in person.
 That way you’ll both get a better sense of what their university experience could be like.

 But don’t be tempted to draw up an over-long list of possibilities.
-Instead, help your son or daughter identify their top choices so that, during an Open Day, they can really concentrate on their chosen degree course and explore what that university has to offer.
+Instead, help them identify their top choices so that, during an Open Day, they can really concentrate on their chosen degree course and explore what that university has to offer.